dreizehnutters/nmap2csv/README.md

+# Nmap2CSV
 ![nmap-parser-logo](https://img.shields.io/badge/nmap-parser-blue?style=flat-square&logo=ruby&logoColor=white)

-This CLI tool parses **Nmap XML files** to extract host and service information, and generates detailed CSV reports.
-It supports parsing both single XML files and directories containing multiple XML files.
+This CLI tool is yet another **Nmap XML file(s)** parser to extract host and service information and generates detailed CSV reports.
+It supports both individual XML files and directories containing multiple Nmap reports.

+This tool is intended to parse large-scale Nmap scans and make the extracted host and service data more digestible and actionable—especially when dealing with numerous targets or comprehensive scans.

 ---